January 18, 2012

-In the 21st Century, the United States is considered one of the most notable and recognized capitalist economy; it is seen as a model by most nations as what a capitalist system should be but, in the past few years, economists are beginning to wonder if letting a free market control production and price, and allocate resources is a good idea despite the increase in global GDP.
+In the 21st Century, the United States is one of the most notable and recognized capitalist economy.
+The U.S. is a model for most nations as what a capitalist system should be but, in the past few years, economists are beginning to wonder if letting a free market control production, price, and allocate resources is a good idea despite the increase in global GDP.

-With the U.S. and world economy in trouble, the high rate of unemployment, and the gradual disappearance of the middle class, the question is whether or not the capitalist system is doing exactly what it is meant to do.
-The idea is to put capitalism on trial and let you be the judge to determine whether capitalism as an economic model has failed or if the failure lies in the way it is implemented by the government.
+With the U.S. and world economy in trouble, the high rate of unemployment from 2008 until recent and the gradual disappearance of the middle class, the question is whether or not the capitalist system is doing exactly what it is meant to do.
+The idea here is to put capitalism on trial and let you the reader be the judge to decide whether capitalism as an economic model has failed or if the failure lies in the way it is implemented by the government.

-Those who believe in wealth creation and the capitalist system, have claimed that capitalism has the ability to promote economic growth.
-They borrowed their idea from Adam Smith’s advocacy that by letting free markets control the means of production and allocation of resources, is a better way to increase individual ability to reach the highest level of both economic and social status.
+Those who believe in wealth creation and the capitalist system, have claimed that capitalism as a model can promote economic growth.
+They borrowed their ideas from Adam Smith’s advocacy that by letting free markets control the means of production and allocation of resources, is a better way to increase individual ability to reach the highest level of both economic and social status.

 Looking at the current state of world economy and today’s state of the U.S. economy, is it wise to say that capitalism has fulfilled all the above as claimed by the proponents and supporters of the idea?
-If not then what will it take for the capitalist model to function optimally?
-The economies of the United States and Western nations of Europe as of this day have failed to support the success promised by the capitalist system.
+If not, what will it take for the capitalist model to function optimally?
+Note that the economies of the United States and Western nations of Europe as of this day have failed to support the success promised by the capitalist system.

-The U.S. is currently about 15 trillion dollars in debt and some nations of Europe are at a near economic collapse; many income earners in the United States have been forced to take lower wages since the beginning of the crisis and unemployment is at a record high level never seen since the great depression.
+The U.S. is currently about 18.96 trillion dollars in debt and some nations of Europe are at a near economic collapse.
+Many income earners in the United States are forced to take lower wages since the beginning of the crisis and unemployment is at a record high level never seen since the great depression.
 The confidence in the government to turn around the economy is at the lowest ever and now we are beginning to experience in America the emergence of a new group of the extremely poor, the mid poor, and the near poor Americans.

 While we love the idea of freedom and a free market economy, the current state of the economy will bear witness to the fact that something is wrong with the system.
 Many have argued there is nothing wrong with the capitalist model but rather, the problem is the way it is implemented by the government and political apparatus.
 This is making some to think whether the system could have worked better with a political system that allows for free market but at the same time put in place proper and effective regulations controlling the flow of commerce and the allocation of goods and services.